GilbertzRivi/crazyae2addons/README.md

 - **Crafting Canceller**: Automatically detects and cancels frozen crafting operations, rescheduling them for seamless performance.
 Configurable delay before considering a task frozen.
 - **Round Robin Item P2P Tunnel**: Enables round-robin item distribution between multiple outputs, between multiple item insertions.
 When inputting more items, the tunnel evenly splits the stack across all outputs.
+- **Limited Pattern Provider**: You can break a pattern provider by smelting it, then it will have only one slot for patterns.

 More features coming soon!